M

 Europe

-In Europe, it’s not difficult to find positions that involve teaching both young learners and adults.
-Countries such as Italy, Spain, and Russia have a high demand for teachers who are willing and able to teach all student ages.
+In Europe, you can easily find positions that involve teaching both young learners and adults.
+Countries such as Italy, Spain, and Germany have a high demand for teachers who are willing and able to teach all student ages.

 Asia